-The property is a delightful Victorian Railway Carriage that has been converted into a small holiday cottage set in its own private pretty garden that leads into your own 3 acre Apple Orchard.
+The property is a delightful Victorian Railway Carriage that has been converted into a small holiday cottage set in its own private pretty garden that leads into your own 3 acre field.
 Ample parking for two cars.
 The Carriage is on the edge of the village of Wisbech St Mary which has a general store / post office, fish and chip shop and two public houses which serve meals.

 The accommodation consists of Conservatory, fully fitted Kitchen / Diner with hob, oven, microwave, fridge / freezer and washing machine.
 Lounge with Sky freesat and Freeview digital television, dvd player, cd player, unlimited Wi-Fi and electric fire.
 Double bedroom, Bathroom with bath and shower.
 Storage central heating, pets welcome.

 The village is three miles from Wisbech which is a Fenland Market Town with fine Georgian architecture, the Brinks and the Crescent display the Town's wealth of heritage.

 Peckover House and gardens ( National Trust ) Octavia Hill museum and Elgoods brewery and gardens which are open to the public.

 Wisbech is an ideal base for touring the area with many places of interest close by.
 Peterborough with it's fine Cathedral and Nene Valley Steam Railway, King's Lynn, Ely one of the countries smallest cities with its magnificent Cathedral, Cambridge with its historical colleges, botanical gardens and punting on the river, Stamford with its 17th and 18th century stone and older timber framed buildings along with five medieval parish churches.